donhauser/wagtail-pdf/README.md

 ## Usage

-All you need to do to render your Wagtail page as PDF, is to inherit from `PdfModelMixin`.
+All you need to do to render your Wagtail `Page` as PDF, is to inherit from `PdfViewPageMixin`.
 If you want to render a model instead, read the section **ModelAdmin** below.

 **If you want to use latex, read the latex section below.**

-Further configuration options include:
+A page inheriting from `PdfViewPageMixin` can be further configured with the options:
 - `ROUTE_CONFIG` to enable rendering of the default HTML view and the PDF view at the same time
 - `stylesheets` resp. `get_stylesheets` to include CSS stylesheets for [weasyprint](https://github.com/Kozea/WeasyPrint)
+- `pdf_options` and `preview_panel_pdf_options` to change the compilation options of weasyprint for the page (and in panel preview respectively)
 - `attachment` to control the file attachment (i.e. whether to download the PDF or open it in the browser)

 ## Examples

-A very simple example page using Wagtails StreamField.
+A very simple example page using Wagtails `StreamField`.
-Like for a regular Wagtail page, the template should be located under: `<app_dir>/templates/<app>/simple_pdf_page.html` **If you're using django-tex the template extention .tex is expected**.
+Like for a regular Wagtail `Page`, the template should be located under: `<app_dir>/templates/<app>/simple_pdf_page.html`

+**If you're using django-tex the template extention .tex is expected**.

 ```py